astronomer/airflow-guides/guides/airflow-datastores.md

 In theory, all data processing and storage should be done in external systems with Airflow only containing workflow metadata.

 In practice, this is much easier said than done.
-Depending on the architecture Airflow is running on, certain data stores may be more reliable than others.<br>
+Depending on the architecture Airflow is running on, certain data stores may be more reliable than others.

-Balance between what processing Airflow does and what processing is done by something else should depend on the setup and available tools- there’s no hard and fast rule
+Balance between what processing Airflow does and what processing is done by something else should depend on the setup and available tools—there’s no hard and fast rule.

 ## Variables and XComs

 _Static and Dynamic information stores_

 ### XComs

 _Cross Communication_

-XComs, or short fro "cross communication" are stores of key, value, and timestamps meant to communicate between tasks.
+XComs, or short for "cross communication" are stores of key, value, and timestamps meant to communicate between tasks.
 XComs are stored in Airflow's metadata database with an associated `execution_date`, `TaskInstance` and `DagRun`.

 XComs can be "pushed" or "pulled" by all TaskInstances (by using `xcom_push()` or `xcom_pull()`, respectively).

 All values that are returned by an Operator's `execute()` method, or from a PythonOperator's `python_callable` are pushed to XCom.

 ```python
 def generate_values(**kwargs):
     values = list(range(0, 100000))
     return values

 with dag: